slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *"Only the weak are cruel.
 Gentleness can only be expected from the strong."
 -- Leo Buscaglia*

-> *"Violence is the last refuge of the incompetent.*
+> *"Violence is the last refuge of the incompetent."
 -- Isaac Asimov*

 > *"When someone is kicking your ass, at least you know that you are out in front."